Our Hotels Events & Experiences Private Hire Read All About It The Cotswolds Festive Season

 UPSTAIRS AT THE ALFRED TENNYSON: Q&A WITH THE CHEFS BEHIND OUR NEW BRITISH-FRENCH DINING ROOM

-Above the beloved local pub The Alfred Tennyson in Belgravia, Alfie’s is our newest culinary venture at Cubitt House, an elegant dining room that brings refined British charm and French technique to the table.
+Above the beloved local pub The Alfred Tennyson in Belgravia, Alf’s is our newest culinary venture at Cubitt House, an elegant dining room that brings refined British charm and French technique to the table.

 Image